SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/index.rst

 .. _connect_to_sqream_overview:

 ************************************
-Connecting to SQream DB
+Connect and build applications
 ************************************

-These topics explain how to install and connect a variety of SQream and 3rd party tools to SQream DB.
+These topics explain how to install and connect a variety of SQream and 3rd party tools, and write applications for SQream DB.

 Browse the articles below, in the sidebar, or use the search to find the information you need.